BOM-98/atlas-rogue-project-5/README.md

 To obtain your own Postgres Database, sign-up with your GitHub account, then follow these steps:
 - Click **Create New Instance**.
-- Provide the name of your project e.g. `Tough-Glove`
+- Provide the name of your project e.g. `Atlas-Rogue`
 - Select the **Tiny Turtle (Free)** plan.
 - Choose your **Data Center** e.g. `eu-west-1 (Ireland)`
 - Click "Review"